zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Sin Assisting.

 [APZ 143.2] (#apz143 .2) {#apz143 .2 .ref .apz} "Whoever is sin assistant
-The doer” is the cause of sin assistant.
+The doer" is the cause of sin assistant.
 Strike.
 'Infinality' It is a companion of the vicious thing that is, in decimal mythology Justification (Should be applied here (ii).)
 The proofs also indicate this danger.

-[APZ 143.3] (#apz143 .3) {#apz143 .3.ref .apz} "The Alloy of the Vicious Thing” is a heterogeneous
+[APZ 143.3] (#apz143 .3) {#apz143 .3.ref .apz} "The Alloy of the Vicious Thing" is a heterogeneous
 The alley of the boardman, the alley of the heterogeneous, the alley of the heterogeneous manaH kamma Alloy of heterogeneous community, Alloy of heterogeneous Adaddana, Heterogeneous Kama Alloy of mythology, anomalous lying, the aluminious clam of the anomalous clam